-Over ten years ago I attended a Bible study that was held at a local assisted living facility.
-That is where I met one of the residents and became friends with Mary.
+Over ten years ago, I attended a Bible study that was held at a local assisted living facility.
+That is where I met one of the residents, and became friends with, Mary.
 I followed Mary every time she switched living facilities.
-I wanted Mary to know that she was not alone and that I was there for her.
+I wanted her to know that she was not alone and that I was there for her.

 Mary and I had many talks over the years she spent in assisted living and finally the nursing home.
 We were each other's cheerleader.
-We talked about Bible passages, sermons, the books we read together, church newsletters and about our families.
-She prayed for the people at the nursing home, her caregivers and their families, her daughters and for my family.
-I prayed for God to give Mary strength, patience, confidence and hope in her final years.
-I prayed for her daughters who rarely came to see her, for her roommate who went for a drive with her son one day and ended up being drop off at the nursing home, and for all the caregivers who served the patients faithfully and put smiles on their faces.
+We talked about Bible passages, sermons, the books we read together, church newsletters, and about our families.
+She prayed for the people at the nursing home, her caregivers and their families, her daughters, and for my family.
+I prayed for God to give Mary strength, patience, confidence, and hope in her final years.
+I prayed for her daughters who rarely came to see her, for her roommate who went for a drive with her son one day and ended up being dropped off at the nursing home, and for all the caregivers who served the patients faithfully and put smiles on their faces.

 Dear Father in Heaven,

 Thank You for the many friendships You have bestowed upon me.
 Thank You for the many opportunities that You give me to share the saving grace of the Gospel with others.
 Thank You for Your Holy Spirit that guides me and gives me courage, to tell others that You put in my path, about our Lord and Savior, Jesus.
 In Jesus’ name.
 Amen.

 Pacific Southwest District – Yuma, Arizona

 We would love to hear YOUR stories!
 Please send them to the Vice President of Gospel Outreach here.